 An awe-inspiring blend of palm-fringed beaches, snow-dusted mountains, sweeping savannahs, and an abundance of wildlife to boot - this rugged tour puts you in the heart of the world’s safari mecca.
 Spot the big five in the fabled Serengeti, track black rhinos in the Ngorongoro Crater, and breathe in the exotic aromas of the spice capital.
 You’ll think it can’t get any better until you hear the heart-pumping roar of Victoria Falls.
 Now this is the tour you’ve been dreaming of.

-Nairobi to Victoria Falls Tour (Camping)
+22 Day Nairobi to Livingstone Tour (Camping)

 Tour start → end dates